scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Holy

 You invoke the name of your deity to smite any creatures in range that can hear you.
-All creatures targeted must make a Charisma save against your religion check, on fail they gain the following depending on their remaining wounds, increasing the threshold by 1 for every crit rolled:
+All creatures targeted must make a Charisma save against your religion check, on fail they gain the following depending on their remaining wounds, increasing the threshold by 1 for every critical rolled:

 - 8 wounds or fewer: blinded for 1 minute
 - 5 wounds or fewer: blinded and feared for 10 minutes